ChildSight® Video (1999 - 2009)

 Non-partisan Policy Research and Analysis

-Ohio ranks 46th in the nation in health care value, indicating that Ohioans pay more for health care while living less healthy lives.
+Ohio ranks 46th in the nation in health value, indicating that Ohioans pay more for health care while living less healthy lives.
 Mt.
-Sinai helped to create and sustain the Health Policy Institute of Ohio (HPIO) to advance evidence-informed policymaking in Ohio.
-HPIO produces educational resources and presentations, convenes stakeholders, provides technical assistance to state policymakers, and helps ensure that data drive decision-making.
+Sinai helped to create and sustain the Health Policy Institute of Ohio (HPIO) to advance evidence-informed policymaking at the state level.
+HPIO produces educational resources and presentations, convenes stakeholders, provides technical assistance to policymakers, and helps ensure that data drive decision-making.

 The Health Policy Institute of Ohio, based in Columbus, was established in 2003 by health-focused grantmaking foundations from around the state to inform state health policy and to ensure that decisions on health program spending in Ohio are research-based and data driven.